Concerns about Wind Energy’s Impact on Communities

 Computer models can help wind energy project developers predict when, where, and to what degree shadow flicker will occur, and regulations can require turbines be a certain distance away from other structures.
 This information can help wind energy project developers mitigate the impact of shadow flicker when selecting a wind energy site and determining the layout of the turbines.

-Review our page on shadow flicker and wind farms.
+Learn more about shadow flicker and wind farms.

-Sound Impacts of Wind Farms
+How Much Sound Do Wind Farms Make?

 Operating wind turbines can create several types of sounds, including a mechanical hum produced by the generator and a “whooshing” noise produced by the blades moving through the air.
 The presence of wind turbine noise can depend on atmospheric conditions, as well as a person’s ability to perceive the sound, which varies based on the shape of the surrounding terrain and the presence of other nearby sources of noise, manmade or otherwise.